nebrius/commascript/README.md

 CommaScript aims to have the backwards compatibility of asm.js combined with the expressiveness of TypeScript and Dart.
 Specifically, CommaScript has the following goals
-* 100% JavaScript compliant syntactically
+* 100% JavaScript compliant syntax
 * Compiled and uncompiled CommaScript code is semantically identical
     * As a result, uncompiled CommaScript code runs the same as compiled code
 * CommaScript code should still feel like JavaScript as much as possible
+    * The type system should be an aid to developers, not get in their way

 ## Compilation

-CommaScript code can be run through a compiler that will verify the type correctness of the code and strip out the type annotations.
+CommaScript code can be run through an analyzer that will verify the type correctness of the code.
 To install the compiler:

 ```
 npm install commascript